gordonmurray-coding/kaspa-covenants/README.md

     └── kaspa_agent_covenant_3b_adversarial.py   # the 6-attack battery
 ```

-(The files currently sit flat; move them into the folders above when you initialize the repo.)

 ## How covenants do this

 Toccata (KIP-17) adds **transaction-introspection opcodes**: a script can read the very